Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 At $\sigma \to \infty$: Complete exploration, but pure hallucination At $\sigma = \sigma^*$: Optimal balance enabling self-correction while preserving signal

+**Physical Basis: The Three Ingredients.**
+Stochastic Resonance is defined physically by three ingredients (Gammaitoni et al., 1998) which map directly to the LLM generation process:

+1.  **An Energetic Barrier (Threshold):** In physics, the potential barrier between bistable states.
+In LLMs, the **logit threshold** or attention score required to select a specific, low-probability content token over the high-probability form prior.
+2.  **A Weak Coherent Input (Signal):** In physics, the periodic force.
+In LLMs, the **weakly stored knowledge** or ambiguous prompt that biases the distribution but is insufficient to cross the threshold deterministically.
+3.  **A Source of Noise:** In physics, the heat bath.
+In LLMs, the **sampling temperature (T)** or random seed variation.

+*The Mechanism:* Without noise ($T=0$), the weak signal (knowledge) never crosses the threshold; the system defaults to the global attractor (form prior).
+With optimal noise ($T^*$), the fluctuations sum with the weak signal to cross the threshold intermittently, "amplifying" the knowledge.
+With too much noise, the signal is swamped.

 **Proof sketch.** Let $f(\sigma) = P(\text{correction} \mid \sigma) - P(\text{hallucination} \mid \sigma)$.
 Empirically and in models of stochastic resonance, $f(0)$ is suboptimal due to lack of exploration, and $f(\sigma)\to -\infty$ as $\sigma\to\infty$ due to thermalization.
 Under continuity and mild unimodality, there exists $\sigma^*>0$ that maximizes $f$.
 This mirrors classical stochastic resonance (Gammaitoni et al., 1998) and simulated annealing (Kirkpatrick et al., 1983) arguments where controlled noise enables escape from poor attractors before cooling.
 Training-time noise mechanisms (dropout, SGLD) similarly improve generalization via noise-induced exploration (Srivastava et al., 2014; Welling & Teh, 2011).

 **Corollary (Temperature Regimes).**